Arm Fractures

 What is a greenstick fracture?

 Greenstick fractures normally occur only in children, and they are basically when the bone bends and only part of it fractures.
-They are called greenstick fractures because the break pattern very closely resembles that which occurs when you bend a thin green branch on a living tree.
+They are called greenstick fractures because the break pattern closely resembles when you bend a thin green branch on a living tree.
 As they only occur in children under 10 or so, and the young are very good healers, they are generally quick to heal and do not leave a lasting effect.

 How long does a humeral fracture take to heal?